 Here is a good example of some noble resolutions

 - I will save more this year

 - Lose weight

-I applaud you if these are your goals, however, how are you going to know whether you have succeeded or not?
-Without a tangible financial goal you are doomed to failure.
+I applaud you if these are your goals.
+However, how will you know whether you have succeeded or not?
+Without a tangible financial goal, you are doomed to failure.

 More tangible versions of the same goals might be: